11 Psychological Factors of Dominant Culture on Mental Health

 7. Loss of purpose and meaning

-People who live in a society that prioritizes materialism and personal success may have a sense of disorientation and wonder what the point of life is.
+People who live in a society that prioritises materialism and personal success may have a sense of disorientation and wonder what the point of life is.
 Depression, existential crisis, and a detached feeling can all be increased by this lack of direction.

 8. Loss of cultural legacy